 With all the modern artistry of cake, I thought I’d find it a real stretch to get excited over something as basic as a banana bread.
-Clearly I was wrong.
-This loaf is all about maximising the potential of each ingredient, which together, is a triumph.
+I was wrong.
+This loaf is about maximising the potential of each ingredient.
 Browned butter is nutty and rich, providing both colour and flavour.
-I’ve also added an earthy mix cinnamon and mixed spice which is the perfect banana bread partner.
-Brown sugar has a caramel-ish taste and adds to the golden coloured crumb.
-For a bit of extra crunch, the top has a sprinkling of brown sugar which concludes this Cake Friday’s, irresistible, BAKE-IT-TODAY deal.
+I’ve also added cinnamon and mixed spice, the perfect banana bread partner.
+Brown sugar has a caramel taste and adds to the goldeness of the crumb.
+For crunch, the top has a sprinkling of brown sugar.

-This simple bake requires no frosting or fanciful adornments, just basic pantry ingredients and two lonely bananas.
-If’ you’re up early on a Saturday morning, you can have this banana bread done and ready for a lazy weekend breakfast, ’cause the banana is your fruit quota and bread, an essential breakfast food group.
-So there you have it.
-Happy weekend y’all.
+This simple bake requires no fanciful adornments, just basic pantry ingredients and two lonely bananas.
+If you’re up early on a Saturday morning, you can have this banana bread done and ready for brunch.

 Sugar-crusted Brown Butter Banana Bread